 Safety in Canada

 You'll be pleased to know that the country is recognized as one of the safest countries in the world, ranking at number 12 on the Global Peace Index.
 Safety plays a huge role in the quality of life of newcomers.
 So when determining whether Canada is a safe country to live in, consider things like the crime rate, gun control, worker health and safety, housing, healthcare and transport.
-Do some research on these factors before you take the leap.
+Do some research on these factors before you leap.
 Here's a summary:

 - The crime rate: Canada's crime rate is low compared to other parts of the world, especially the US.